Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 By Peggy Loo, PhD

-What comes to mind when you think of yourself as an expecting first time mother?
+What comes to mind when you think of yourself as an expecting first time mom?
 Or what do you usually end up talking about when someone asks how your pregnancy is going?

 While all of these things make sense - notice that they’re all centered on having a “good” pregnancy, a healthy baby or uncomplicated birth, and the social rituals or cultural expectations many of us associate with what it means to be expecting a little one.